LuccaSA/lucca-front/packages/ng/step-by-step.md

 export { LuLolComponent } from './lol.component'; //this line
 ```

-you need to add your module to the [LuRootModule](https://github.com/LuccaSA/lucca-front/blob/master/packages/ng/src/app/lu-root.module.ts)
+you need to add your module to the [LuRootModule](https://github.com/LuccaSA/lucca-front/blob/master/packages/ng/src/app/lu-root.module.ts) and make it export the `LuLolModule`

 ```ts
 import { CommonModule } from '@angular/common';